easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 Verification
 --------------------------------------

 Results using the equations from ISO 7730:2005 were used to compare to %Environment outputs.
 The standard focuses mostly on two thermal comfort metrics, Predictive Mean Vote and Predictive Percentage Dissatisfied @cite ISOPDF.
-Although it is intended for the ergonomics of thermal environments, intermediate values can be extracted for the values shown in Table 6.
-The connection points that connect to the %Energy system are replaced with a heat source equal to the metabolic rate, shown in Figure 15.
-The other circuit elements are set to match the Inputs columns in Table 6.
+Although it is intended for the ergonomics of thermal environments, intermediate values can be extracted for the values shown in @tableref {EnvironmentISOValidation}.
+The connection points that connect to the %Energy system are replaced with a heat source equal to the metabolic rate, shown in @figureref {EnvironmentISOTestSetup}.
+The other circuit elements are set to match the Inputs columns in @tableref {EnvironmentISOValidation}.
 The static circuit is run until everything balances and steady state is reached.
 The clothing surface temperature is collected directly from the clothing node and system heat loss values are collected directly from the flow in the appropriate paths.

 The following assumptions are made for this verification test:
 - Complete conservation of thermal energy with none stored